-The legislature further finds that streams, beaches, coral reefs, and marine life are part of our heritage and as public trust resources deserve heightened protection.
-Filling our coastal waters with mud or excessive nutrients threatens to irreparably damage corals and other marine life.
+The legislature finds that streams, beaches, coral reefs, and marine life are part of our heritage and, as public trust resources, deserve heightened protection and quick action to minimize damage when illegal work is occurring or inadequate safeguards are in place.

-The legislature further finds in an era of declining government, it is important to foster public-private partnerships.
+The legislature believes that it is important to foster public-private partnerships.
 Community groups and other members of the public can assist the State in protecting Hawaii's environmental quality.
 Given limited resources, private parties can help the State enforce clean water requirements, just as they do for over a dozen federal statutes.
-Moreover, simply having such a provision in the law serves as a deterrent for noncompliance.
+Moreover, simply having such a provision in the law can act as a deterrent for noncompliance.

 The legislature further finds that Hawaii's courts have provided an open forum for allowing citizen redress.
-Providing a state citizen suit provision ensures both that citizens will have access to the courts and that Hawaii's higher environmental standards will be enforced.
-The legislature further finds that no frivolous lawsuits have been filed under the citizen suit provision of Hawaii's clean air law.
+Providing a state citizen suit provision ensures that citizens will have access to the courts to ensure quick action to minimize damage.

 SECTION 2.
-Chapter 342D, Hawaii Revised Statutes, is amended by adding four new sections to be appropriately designated and to read as follows:
+Chapter 342D, Hawaii Revised Statutes, is amended by adding two new sections to be appropriately designated and to read as follows:

-§342D- Citizen suits. (a) Any person may commence a civil action on that person's own behalf against any person, including the State and the director, who is alleged to have violated this chapter, including pursuant to it any rule, any term or condition of a permit, variance or agreement, or any order issued by the director.
+§342D- Citizen suits. (a) Any person may commence a civil action on that person's own behalf against any person, including the State, counties, any agencies, and the director, who is alleged to have violated this chapter, including any rule adopted pursuant to this chapter, any term or condition of a permit, variance or agreement, or any order issued by the director.

 (b) The circuit court shall have jurisdiction to: